 Agricultural science usually = the Chemical industry’s mindset

-So much out there stems from commercial interests who are selling a “fix” for what they perceive to be an earth that just “can’t do it alone”.
+So much out there stems from commercial interests who are selling a “fix” for what they perceive to be an earth (or body) that just “can’t do it alone”.
 Sometimes the articles seem so informative.
 You have to become skilled at thinking about some of the important questions that are always left unanswered and sorting right from hype.

 Nature’s a Wonderful Teacher and Guide

 What I do know is that for 35 years I’ve let nature guide me in the garden and am now pretty independent of what the conventional garden industry promotes.
+(And the other big tech industries as well.)

 New Buzz Words